fredguth/Couchello/readme.md

 * As a user I must not be able to see a worflow of which I am not a member
 * As a user I want to be able to change the status (current state) of an issue.
 In other words, as a user I want to move issues from a state to another state
 * A workflow has many states (board columns), each with many issues
+* As a admin I want to be able to move the organization data to another database so that I am not locked in by the app developer (BYODB: Bring Your Own DB)

 ## Development Requirements
 * offline first